Tutorial - Recording Computer Playback on Windows

 All the options below grab the audio digitally from the application producing the sound.
 This has advantages over stereo mix recording.
 Lossy digital-analog-digital conversions are avoided and also unwanted system beeps and alerts are not captured.

-- SoundLeech is a free program running from the system tray.
+- SoundLeech is a free application for Windows which runs from the system tray.
 It records to lossless WAV format only.

 - TotalRecorder is a low cost recording package.
 Internet streams can optionally be captured at faster than real time rates (monitoring is not available in that mode).